The 5 Most Sought After Sterling Silver Tea Sets

 The Tiffany Repousse Tea Set in the ivy pattern is a rare pre-Civil War five piece silver set that was developed by Tiffany & Co.
 The pattern consists of richly detailed repousse of winding ivy leaves and additional decorative accents.
 The background of the design is fully textured with minute detail.
 Additionally, all of the handles and spouts display a woody motif that is accompanied by oak leaves and acorns.

-Each piece in the ivy pattern repousse tea set has an engraved crest that consists of a shield that is surmounted by a boar’s head, along with a sword that is entwined by two serpents along with a banner that reads “Est Nec Astu.”
+Each piece in the ivy pattern repousse tea set features an engraved crest with a shield, a boar’s head, a sword entwined by two serpents, and a banner displaying the words “Est Nec Astu.””
 The set typically includes a large coffee pot, a medium tea pot, lidded creamer, lidded sugar and a waste bowl.
-Pre-Civil War era silver is rarely seen on the market, and it is especially rare coming from an important maker such as Tiffany & Co.
+Collectors rarely find Pre-Civil War era silver on the market, especially pieces crafted by important makers like Tiffany & Co..

 We Purchase All Types of Antiques, Antique Gold and Antique Sterling Silver..